-I’m so excited to share today’s bathroom makeover with you.
+I’m so excited to share today’s blush bathroom makeover with you.
 I’ve been dreaming of improving this space for a very long time and kept waiting for a time when I could gut the space.
 Rip out the tub and put in a walk-in shower, replace the tile with one of the beautiful black and white patterned tiles I love so much and get a gorgeous vanity with all kinds of useful storage solutions topped by stunning lighting.
 Yeah, for so many reasons I realized that wasn’t going to happen.
 I didn’t have the budget or energy to deal with such a makeover.

 After our sad saga with Anthony the cat and me spending weeks or I should say months in there together, this bathroom just made me sad.
 I felt like it needed a fresh start without costing me a ton of money.
 The thought of just working with what I had kept growing stronger and stronger in my mind.
 Why should this space make me so sad?
-I didn’t have to live with it in the current state until I finally had the budget to make it a dream space because that day might never come.
+I didn’t have to live with it in its current state until I finally had the budget to make it a dream space because that day might never come.

 Here is a photo of the bathroom right after I applied the stickers (see post HERE) and painted it black because my daughter wanted it black.
 I love black walls but I realized that they weren’t for me in a bathroom.
 You could see all the water stains, toothpaste splashes, cat hair, and dust.
 It looked disgusting after a while.